bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 export BROWSER='/usr/bin/browser_in_win'
 ```

 The command `ln -sf` is permanent and persistent.
 It makes a symbolic link file that stays there forever.
 But `export BROWSER=` is NOT persistent.
 You need to add this command to `~/.bashrc` that runs it on every start of terminal.

-In the next millisecond the web server starts listening to 127.0.0.1 port 8182.
+In the next millisecond the web server starts listening to `127.0.0.1` port `8182`.
 The first set of requests are GET and response is "static" files embedded in auto_generated_files_mod.rs

 1. browser request for `/cargo_crev_reviews/index.html` is GET, the response is html text file embedded in auto_generated_files_mod.rs in the function: `index_html()`
     This html is just an empty shell that gets the css and wasm code.
 There is no real content inside.
 This concept is [Single-page application SPA](https://en.wikipedia.org/wiki/Single-page_application).
 2. index.html requests: 3 css files, `pkg/cargo_crev_reviews.js`, `pkg/cargo_crev_reviews_bg.wasm`, "favicon" `icons/icon-032.png`.
 All these requests are GET and responses come from auto_generated_files_mod.rs functions, some are text files and others are base64 files.
-3. the browser imports the wasm module and starts the init function that requests `srv_review_list`.
+3. the browser imports the wasm module and starts the init function that requests `request_cargo_tree_list`.
 This responds with: response_method_name, response_html and response_data.
 4. wasm (inside the browser) is Rust code.
 First it matches method_name and calls the appropriate function.
 It processes the html with the data and inserts it into index.html (the empty shell).
 5. the browser renders our first page.
 Hooray!
 6. the user clicks on some button.